Scthe/SRCNN---PyTorch/README.md

 # SRCNN - PyTorch

 Currently, there are 2 predominant upscalers on [Civitai](https://civitai.com/): [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN/tree/master) and [UltraSharp](https://openmodeldb.info/models/4x-UltraSharp).
 Both are based on [ESRGAN](https://arxiv.org/pdf/1809.00219.pdf).
-If you look at any recent paper regarding SR, you will see sentences like:
+If you look at any recent paper regarding Super-Resolution, you will see sentences like:

 > "Since the pioneering work of SRCNN [9], deep convolution neural network (CNN) approaches have brought prosperous developments in the SR field"
+>
-> "Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data" by Wang et. all.
-This is the 2nd sentence in paragraph "1.
-Introduction" (right on the first page).
+> -- <cite>"Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data" by Wang et. all.</cite>

 SRCNN?
 This sounds familiar.
 In 2015 I [wrote](https://github.com/Scthe/cnn-Super-Resolution) an implementation in raw OpenCL that runs on GPU.
 This repo is a PyTorch reimplementation that I wrote some time ago.
 I also had a TensorFlow one but seems to be lost in the depths of the hard drive.